Skip to content

 6. Streaming responses from modelservice are forwarded back to the API Gateway for the frontend.

 Emotion and personality integration are scaffolded but largely optional today; memory and modelservice are the primary active integrations.
+The conversation engine now also tracks a unified conversation language signal:

 2.2 Memory and AMS Integration